paldhous/NICAR/2016/md_raw/gephi.md

 - **[Degree](http://en.wikipedia.org/wiki/Centrality#Degree_centrality)** is a simple count of the number of connections for each node.
 For directed networks, it is divided into In-degree, for the number of incoming connections, and Out-degree, for outgoing connections.
 (In my stem cell citation network, In-Degree was used to set the size of each node.)
 - **[Eigenvector centrality](http://en.wikipedia.org/wiki/Centrality#Eigenvector_centrality)** accounts not only for the node’s own degree, but also the degrees of the nodes to which it connects.
 As such, it is a measure of each node's wider "influence" within the network.
 Google's [PageRank](http://en.wikipedia.org/wiki/PageRank) algorithm, which rates the importance of web pages according the the links they recieve, is a variant of this measure.
-- **[betweenness centrality](http://en.wikipedia.org/wiki/Centrality#Betweenness_centrality)** essentially reveals how important each node is in providing a “bridge” between different parts of the network: It counts the number of times each node appears on the shortest path between two other nodes.
+- **[Betweenness centrality](http://en.wikipedia.org/wiki/Centrality#Betweenness_centrality)** essentially reveals how important each node is in providing a “bridge” between different parts of the network: It counts the number of times each node appears on the shortest path between two other nodes.
 It is particularly useful for highlighting the nodes that, if removed, would cause a network to fall apart.
 - **[Closeness centrality](http://en.wikipedia.org/wiki/Centrality#Closeness_centrality)** is a measure of how close each node is, on average, to all of the other nodes in a network.
 It highlights the nodes that connect to the others through a lower number of edges.
 The [Kevin Bacon Game](http://www.thekevinbacongame.com/), in which you have to connect Bacon to other movie actors through the fewest number of movies, based on co-appearances, works because he has a high closeness centrality in this network.

 ### Network data formats